 AmIUnique

-Both tools are reliable and secure to use.
-You can use any of them to test your browser’s credibility and how it is maintaining your digital privacy.
+Both tools are reliable and secure.
+You can use any of them to test your browser’s credibility and how it maintains your digital privacy.

-A VPN is an excellent tool to boost your online privacy and security.
-It allows you to change your IP address and encrypt the data traffic, making it difficult for anyone to monitor or track your online activities.
-With a VPN, you can enjoy complete anonymity over the web along with some other excellent benefits, like accessing geo-blocked content, downloading torrents, playing games, and more.
+A VPN is an excellent tool for boosting your online privacy and security.
+It allows you to change your IP address and encrypt data traffic, making it difficult for anyone to monitor or track your online activities.
+With a VPN, you can enjoy complete anonymity over the web, along with some other excellent benefits, like accessing geo-blocked content, downloading torrents, playing games, and more.

-But when it comes to preventing browser fingerprinting, using a VPN alone isn’t the most effective solution.
+However, using a VPN alone isn’t the most effective solution for preventing browser fingerprinting.
 The most significant use of a VPN is to hide your IP address and encrypt the data traffic.
 It can’t do anything to stop websites from using JavaScript to track and gather information about you.
-It means that despite having a different IP address and location, your fingerprints would be the same.
+This means your fingerprints will be identical despite having a different IP address and location.

 It doesn’t mean that you shouldn’t use a VPN; as a VPN provides a data encryption feature, you can’t ignore it.
 You can always use a secure browser combined with the best secure VPN providers to avoid browser fingerprinting.
 These browsers can prevent tracking and block pop-up ads and cookies while a VPN conceals your online identity and encrypts the data traffic which strengthens your online privacy.

-If you use Firefox, you shouldn’t worry about browser fingerprinting because the latest release of the Firefox browser rolls out an impressive Fingerprint Blocker feature.
-This feature blocks out the third parties requests that are involved in tracking your online behavior.
+If you use Firefox, you shouldn’t worry about browser fingerprinting because the latest Firefox browser releases an impressive Fingerprint Blocker feature.
+This feature blocks out the third-party requests that are involved in tracking your online behavior.
 To enable this feature, follow the steps mentioned below:

 You can now browse the web through Firefox without being tracked.
-Just make sure that you update your browser timely to give you access to the fingerprint blocker feature.
+Just make sure that you update your browser in a timely manner to enable the fingerprint blocker feature.

 Despite being a popular search engine, Google is the worst offender of your online privacy.
 It tracks, records, and then shares your browsing data with advertising companies that target you with personalized and intrusive pop-up ads.
 Google keeps a track record of all your activities, including your likes, dislikes, websites visited, and preferences.

-Besides this, Google even tracks you via its services.
+Besides this, Google tracks you via its services.
 For example, if you use Google Maps, it tracks your location and even stores it on its servers.
-The company claims that they give users a personalized experience, but it violates the individual right to internet privacy.
+The company claims that it gives users a personalized experience, but this violates the individual right to internet privacy.

 Experts suggest that you perform a Panopticlick test as it reveals whether the browser you use blocks various elements like ads, trackers, whitelisted trackers, and other things that make the fingerprint unique.
 Once you know that your browser fingerprints are unique, you can install various browser extensions like Privacy Badger or the best ad-blockers that can prevent you from intrusive ads and trackers and help make your browser fingerprints less unique.